 Try to eat meals that are at least half vegetables.
 Vegetables can be eaten in pretty much unlimited amounts and can easily fill up a plate making a meal look larger.

 Use fresh sliced tomato or mashed avocado instead of ketchup and mayo in sandwiches.
-Most chicken or turkey sandwiches and wraps taste delicious without any sauces at all when topped with fresh tomatoes, cucumbers and lettuce.
+Most sandwiches and wraps taste delicious without any sauces at all when topped with fresh tomatoes, cucumbers and lettuce.

 Go whole grains when possible.
 White flour based products taste better but they are stripped from most of vitamins and fiber making them of low value to your body.
 Also due to higher fiber contents whole grains take a lot longer to digest keeping you fuller longer.
 Eat oatmeal, quinoa, brown and wild rice, rye and wholegrain bread when you can.

 Although whole grain rice and pasta are healthier, white rice and pasta cooked with vegetables and without sugar based sauces, cream and butter are not at all bad and are pretty healthy as far as meal choices go.

 When making rice or pasta, throw a couple of handfuls of frozen vegetables in e.g., peas, carrots, and broccoli to make the meal more nutritious and colourful.

 Homemade muesli is easy to make and it’s a lot healthier, it’ll taste better and will contain exactly what you want, not what is cheaper to produce.
 Buy a pack of oats, a pack of cranberries and a pack of mixed nuts – and you’ve got a royal rubbish-free mix.
 Top it with honey and fresh berries and serve with milk.